Fresenius says has no plans to shut any hospitals

+* Says its controlling pharmaceutical unit plans to use 10 million yuan to set up a medicine unit in Hubei

-FRANKFURT German healthcare group Fresenius (FREG.DE) has no plans to close any of the 110 hospitals it operates, including the 38 recently purchased from Rhoen-Klinikum (RHKG.DE) for 3 billion euros, the company said on Sunday.
+FRANKFURT, March 2 German healthcare group Fresenius has no plans to close any of the 110 hospitals it operates, including the 38 recently purchased from Rhoen-Klinikum for 3 billion euros, the company said on Sunday.

 Francesco De Meo, head of the Helios hospital division at Fresenius, said there were too many hospitals in Germany and that the "bad" ones needed to be shut down, according to an interview in the Frankfurter Allgemeine Sonntagszeitung.